KhronosGroup/glTF-Sample-Assets/Models/DragonDispersion/README.body.md

 ## Attribution for the Dragon

-The dragon model based on the one from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data).
+The dragon model is based on the one from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data).
 Original dragon mesh data based on a [Stanford Scan](http://www.graphics.stanford.edu/data/3Dscanrep/) &copy; 1996 Stanford University.